 It was a heated time in the granite community.
 After the Civil War, the United States saw a major influx of European immigrants between 1880-1920.
 The town of Barre received families from Italy who brought knowledge of sculpting and stone cutting with them.
 Unfortunately, their working conditions were no better than slavery and they were often targets for oppression and harassment.

-To the North, in Hardwick, workers were on strike demanding an 8-hour work day, better working conditions, and higher pay.
-The Lumpers and Drillers Union was working over time to push the “granite bosses” towards a resolution.
+To the North, in Hardwick, workers were on strike demanding an 8-hour workday, better working conditions, and higher pay.
+The Lumpers and Drillers Union [link removed] was working overtime to push the “granite bosses” towards a resolution.

 Elia Court was one of the first Italian migrants and anarchists to move to the community in 1891.
 It was twelve years later when he was shot during a meeting in the Socialist Labor Party Hall on Granite Street.
-The building was frequent location for discussions between “anarchists, socialists, and union leaders over the future direction of the labor movement in United States.”
+The building was a frequent location for discussions between “anarchists, socialists, and union leaders over the future direction of the labour movement in the United States.”
 (Wikipedia)